kevin4Kin/kin-web-dev-docs/docs/kin-architecture-overview.md

 - Sending Kin from the user's account to another account on the Kin blockchain.
 - Listening for events on the user's account.

-For a quick code introduction to client apps, see the [Hello Client World](quick-start/hi-kin-android) for Android.
+For a quick code introduction to client apps, see [Hello World Android](quick-start/hi-kin-android).

 ### Back-end server

 When you're in production, all communication with your users are handled by your back-end server.
 Kin provides the [Kin SDK for Python](documentation/python-sdk.md) for your use.

 After a client app begins the process of account creation, they'll send a request to your server to add the account to the Kin blockchain.
 The Kin SDK for Python includes scripts that allow you to process those requests with high throughput.
 You will in turn send a request to a Horizon server managed by the Kin Blockchain service.
-The Kin Blockchain service will process the request and return a result including error codes.
+The Kin Blockchain will process the request and return a result including error codes.

 The Kin SDK for Python provides such key actions as: